 A Drag King Adam All says that we’re all born with a bag of bones and flesh.
 We cover certain parts with fabric to keep us warm and keep our dignity but making up these rules of what fabric should be worn by who seems silly.
 If a boy wants to wear a skirt and nail polish, or a girl wants to shave her hair and wear jeans, they can do the extreme.
 Whatever you want to put on your body should be up to you.

-Does it mean anyone can be a Drag Queen, regardless of sex and gender?
+Can anyone be a Drag Queen, regardless of sex and gender?

 Yeah, exactly.
 The term drag also has a broader meaning than hyper-femininity or masculinity.
 RuPaul says that everybody does drag.
 Drag is how you present yourself to the world.
 If you wear a fancy dress costume, you’re presenting yourself as a pirate, and when you’re doing typical Drag King or Drag Queen stuff, you’re presenting that aspect of us.
 It is political, whether you are a political person or not.